circleci/circleci-docs/jekyll/_cci2/env-vars.md

 working_directory: /go/src/github.com/$ORGNAME/$REPONAME
 ```

-As a workaround,
+There are several workarounds to interpolate values into your config.

+If you are using **CircleCI 2.1**, you can reuse pieces of config across your
+`config.yml`.
+By using the `parameters` declaration, you can interpolate (or,
+"pass values") into reusable `commands` `jobs` and `executors`.
+Consider
+reading the documentation on [using the parameters declaration]({{ site.baseurl }}/2.0/reusing-config/#using-the-parameters-declaration).

-use a `run` step
-to export environment variables to `BASH_ENV`,
-as shown below.
+Another possible method to interpolate values into your config is to use a `run` step to export environment variables to `BASH_ENV`, as shown below.

 ```yaml
 steps: